There may be no more confusing car-care topic than that of tire treatments.

 What We Don’t Like

 - Some users report Chemical Guys Silk Shine doesn’t have the greatest rain resistance, especially when used as a dressing for exterior plastic trim and bumpers.
-It may be best used for tires and interior plastic, vinyl, and leather only.

 Summary